ballsnack/ioq3-for-UrbanTerror-4/README.md

 ### Commands ###
 + `randomrgb` - generate a random RGB
++ `sysexec` - execute a command via command line from in-game

 ### Other ###
 + Updated the recording message to look nicer